 The Woodlands Township storm recovery update

-) - The Woodlands Fire Department and emergency officials continue to monitor the effects of Harvey on The Woodlands.
+) - The Woodlands Fire Department, Township officials and both Harris and Montgomery County continue to monitor the effects of Harvey on The Woodlands.
 Efforts are underway to help The Woodlands get back to normal and to assist those in need.

 Please continue to check The Woodlands Township website homepage for the latest information from The Woodlands Township at www.thewoodlandstownship-tx.gov